andreicesmegi/python_port_scanvaganza/README.md

 # python_port_scanvaganza

+Please, use VERSION 2.
+Por favor, use a VERSION 2 para enviar seus commits.

 Port Scanner, IP detecter, Banner Grabber and Subdomain scanner.

 THIS IS MY FIRST EXPERIENCE CODING SOMETHING USEFULL IN PYTHON.